Skip to content

 Permission Settings

-File and directory permissions are strictly set to ensure the web server can read and execute the application while preventing unauthorized modification.
+File and directory permissions are strictly set to ensure security and proper functionality:

 Location of Configuration Files and Data